catreunion/classic-docu00/docs/graphql/03Prisma.md

 # show introduction
 npx prisma

-# whenever making changes in Prisma schema, need to invoke `prisma generate` to accommodate the changes
-npx prisma generate

 # pull the schema from an existing database, updating the Prisma schema
 npx prisma db pull